 33. More representation of racialized groups in governance, media, community spaces and promotional materials

 34. Create space for more youth driven conversations about mental health and (peer to peer) coping strategies.
-Right nowmany youth feel like they aren’t being supported by the schools mentally and are struggling not being able to connect.
-I think we need more resources that aren’t intimidating and are easy to access to help youth
+Right now, many youth feel like they aren’t being supported and are struggling not being able to connect.
+More resources are needed that aren’t intimidating and are easy to access to help youth.

 35. Make public transport and community centres more widely accessible

 36. Create more volunteer opportunities for youths to find and earn their volunteer hours.
 Make existing opportunities easy to find and accessible to youth